dilshankarunarathne/spring-boot-notes/README.md

 ### How IoC works with Spring

 * The IoC container is configured by the developer.
-We may have a legacy - XML configuration
+We may have a legacy - XML configuration, we may see newer Java configuration